 What causes otitis externa?

 Otitis externa is most commonly caused by bacteria.
-It can also be caused by damage to the skin lining of your outer ear canal.
-For example, you can scratch or damage the skin lining when you put cotton swabs or other objects in your ears.
+It can also be caused by damage to the skin lining your outer ear canal.
+You can scratch or damage the skin lining when you put cotton swabs or other objects in your ears.

 What increases my risk for otitis externa?